Martin compactifications of affine buildings: Introduction

 \subsection{Structure of the paper}

-Section \ref{s - affine comp} recalls as quickly as possible the useful notions from building theory; it introduces the relevant classes of unbounded sequences and the definition of a compactification in our context.
+Section \ref{sec:9} recalls as quickly as possible the useful notions from building theory; it introduces the relevant classes of unbounded sequences and the definition of a compactification in our context.
+Section \ref{sec:6} is the place where we use different, more metric, definitions of buildings, in order to recall the purely geometric construction of affine buildings at infinity.
+Section \ref{sec:5} contains a discrete variation on the theme of visual compactifications; this adaptation is useful to describe Martin compactifications above the bottom of the spectrum when seeing a building as a set of vertices.
 Section \ref{s - comb} deals with combinatorial compactifications of buildings which can be introduced in a remarkably elementary way in the affine case and which will mainly be used as a tool in the paper.
-Section \ref{s - facades} is the place where we use different, more metric, definitions of buildings, in order to recall the purely geometric construction of affine buildings at infinity.
-Section \ref{sec:5} contains a discrete variation on the theme of visual compactifications; this adaptation is useful to describe Martin compactifications above the bottom of the spectrum when seeing a building as a set of vertices.
-Section \ref{s - max boundary} deals with maximal boundaries of affine buildings, by analogy with the group-theoretic situations; it contains results preparing the study of the Furstenberg compactification which may be useful in their own.
+Section \ref{s - max boundary} deals with harmonic measures on the maximal boundary of affine buildings; it contains results preparing the study of the Furstenberg compactification which may be useful in their own.
 The goal of Section \ref{s - Furst comp} is precisely to describe compactifications of affine buildings obtained by suitably embedding them into the spaces of probability measures on maximal boundaries; the point is to show that cluster values of unbounded sequences of harmonic measures are still harmonic measures for affine buildings at infinity.
-In Section \ref{sec:6} we assume the existence of a sufficiently transitive (but not necessarily Bruhat--Tits) group action in order to define the Guivarc'h compactification and identify it with the Furstenberg and the combinatorial ones.
-Section \ref{sec:7} is the main part of the paper: it studies the Martin compactifications of affine buildings and proves the main Theorem \ref{th - Martin}; this requires to recall some notion from potential and probability theory.
+Section \ref{sec:7} is the main part of the paper: it studies the Martin compactifications of affine buildings and proves the main Theorem \ref{th - Martin}; this requires to recall some notions from potential and probability theory.
 In Appendix \ref{ap:1}, we construct a distinguished random walk when the root system of the affine building is non-reduced; this random walk provides the desired Martin compactifications on the set of all special vertices (not only the good ones).
+Note that at the end of each relevant section, we illustrate our geometric results by providing their Bruhat--Tits consequences.